-Here’s the best part: By earning 75,000 points, which you’ll easily do after hitting the minimum spend, you earn “Spire Elite Status.”
-This status makes you like the Regina George of the Holiday Inn.
+Here’s the hidden best part: By earning 75,000 points, which you’ll easily do after hitting the minimum spend, you earn elite status.
+We hit the “Spite Elite status”.

 Now, all hotels and airlines will give you better treatment for being a member of their reward program (you don’t even have to be a credit card holder), but IHG has given us the biggest bang for our buck.
 Marriott lets you skip the check-in line if you’re a reward member and Starwood lets you check in early.
 Every reward program has perks.
 But no one has been as good to us as IHG, so I’ll brag on them the most.

 Heath and I are pretty frugal people who love to travel.
 That’s why we travel full-time in an RV.
 But sometimes you just need a “real” vacation away from it all and that’s where travel hacking comes in.
 If you’re fiscally responsible enough to pay off your credit cards and not accrue debt, I cannot recommend travel hacking enough.
 I don’t remember the last time Heath and I actually paid for a flight or a hotel room, and that is a great feeling.

 I just want to reiterate that we’re not promoting credit card debt.
 We pay off our bills every month.
 However, by strategically signing up for credit cards (and using them for our normal expenses) we’ve been able to take advantage of tons of free travel.